waltmo147/GHSAB-Website/documents/design-plan.md

 ### Hosting Plan

-[What is your plan for hosting your client's website?]
 Cornell webhosting service

 ### Client's Edits

 [Does the client need the ability to edit the site after the end of the semester?
 If **Yes**, tell us how you site fit your client's need.
 If **No**, write down N/A.]